matthew-oberg/syscall-fun/readme.md

  - Running the runner program more than once can cause a kernel panic.

- - Unloaded the module can cause a kernel panic.
+ - Unloading the module can cause a kernel panic.